EASpy: Fast simulation of fluorescence and Cherenkov light from extended air showers at large zenith angles: EASpy framework

-where $E_{Ch}$ is the Cherenkov energy-threshold, $\alpha$ the fine-structure constant, $\beta = v/c$, and $n(h)$ the refractive index.
+where $E_{Ch}$ is the Cherenkov energy-threshold, $\alpha$ the fine-structure constant, $\beta = v/c$, and $n(t)$ the refractive index\footnote{We replace the height dependence of refractive index $n$ and specific density $\rho$ with its dependence on $t$}.
 The produced Cherenkov photons are emitted at the midpoint of the corresponding voxel positions.

-The parametrization of the angular spectrum $n_\Omega$ (see Eqn.~\ref{eq:para_angular}) is given in terms of the particle energy $\epsilon$, which changes for different radii $r$.
-The resulting mean angle to the shower axis $\langle \theta_p \rangle$ is calculated using the expectation value of $n_\Omega$ as given by \cite{LAFEBRE2009243}.
+At each voxel and energy bin, the mean angle to the shower axis $\langle \theta_p \rangle$ is calculated from $n_\Omega$ given by \cite{LAFEBRE2009243}.

 Commonly, the Cherenkov emission angle $\theta_{Ch}$ is assumed to be smaller than $\langle \theta_p\rangle$.
-However, for LZA observations, the increased threshold energy $E_{Ch}$ leads to a reduced value of $\langle \theta_p \rangle$, such that for sufficiently large energies, the Cherenkov angle dominates and can not be neglected anymore.
+However, for sufficiently large energies, the Cherenkov angle dominates and cannot be neglected anymore.
 This is shown in Fig.~\ref{fig:momentum_cherenkov_angle} where the two angles are compared to each other.
 The average angle $\langle \theta_p\rangle$ reaches values similar to the Cherenkov angle at energies of $\epsilon=$ \SI{400}{\mega\electronvolt}~$\ldots$~\SI{500}{\mega\electronvolt}.
 Given that most electrons will emit Cherenkov light close to the threshold, it appears at first glance to be a good approximation to neglect the Cherenkov angle.
 However, even at energies close to threshold, the additional widening of the angular distribution of the emitted light through the Cherenkov angle leads to a substantial change of the order of a few \SI{100}{\metre} on the impact position at the detector level.

 Finally, the number of Cherenkov photons hitting the telescope's sphere $N_{sphere}^{Ch}$ is calculated in the following way: For each voxel position and energy bin, the equation \ref{eq:cherenkov_yield} is evaluated.
 The momentum vector of the emitting electrons is used to construct a plane which is perpendicular to its direction and intersects the midpoint of the telescope's sphere.
 This plane is consequently intersected by the Cherenkov cone and the telescope's sphere which define two circles (see Fig.~\ref{fig:cherenkov_detection}).
 The possible two intersection points mark an arc of length $L$ along the Cherenkov cone that is inside of the sphere.
 The fraction of photons intersecting the sphere's surface equals the fraction of the arc length: